rmello4d/TheSustainableDeveloper/backlog.md

 Your brain is a reality engine. evolution is about having kids, it is not about finding the truth.

+In game theory, simulations with automatas that see the truth, never survive.
+The automatas that see the interface (a fake visual from the source) have higher chances to survive.

+Interface gives you adaptable behaviour.
+Our perceptions is like that.

 Organs are more related to your health than your muscles or your thoughts.
 If you nourish your organs you will get a boost in your health.
 In fact, you do that everyday when you sleep.